void-linux/void-docs/src/installation/guides/fde.md

 # Full Disk Encryption

-**Warning**: Your drive's block device and other information may be different, so make sure it is correct.
+**Warning**: This guide uses `/dev/vda` as the example device name, Your drive's block device and other information may be different, so make sure it is correct.

 ## Partitioning

 Boot a live image and login.

-Create a single physical partition on the disk using [cfdisk](https://man.voidlinux.org/cfdisk), marking it as bootable.
-For an MBR system, the partition layout should look like the following.
+For a BIOS/MBR system, Create a single physical partition on the disk using [cfdisk](https://man.voidlinux.org/cfdisk) with a `dos` label type, Mark it as bootable.
+Now the partition layout should look similar to the following.

 ```
-# fdisk -l /dev/sda
+# fdisk -l /dev/vda
-Disk /dev/sda: 48 GiB, 51539607552 bytes, 100663296 sectors
+Disk /dev/vda: 48 GiB, 51539607552 bytes, 100663296 sectors
 Units: sectors of 1 * 512 = 512 bytes
 Sector size (logical/physical): 512 bytes / 512 bytes
 I/O size (minimum/optimal): 512 bytes / 512 bytes